qix67/uVGA/README.txt

   w and h will be automatically adjusted to fit fully in screen.

+void uvga.drawBitmap(int16_t x_pos, int16_t y_pos, uint8_t *bitmap, int16_t bitmap_width, int16_t bitmap_height);

+  Draw an out of screen bitmap (size: bitmap_width * bitmap_height pixels) on screen at position (x_pos, y_pos).

+  The bitmap must have the same color mode as the modeline.
+The function will automatically clip the bitmap if it should be copied partially out of frame buffer.

 void uvga.moveCursor(int column, int line);

   Moves the print position to (column, line)